 1. Ebonite Abralon Bowling Pads

 Ebonite’s Abralon Bowling Pads are one of the most popular sanding pads available at pro shops and online today.
 Ebonite itself is a known popular maker of bowling balls and bowling equipment, so it is not truly surprising that their sanding pads are of high quality and great value.

 Abralon sanding pads are primarily utilitarian in nature, but Ebonite’s product is quite visually appealing with a professional look.
 The fabric backing of the pads allows the bowler to apply water to the sanding procedure adequately and distribute it when sanding.

 This item is offered in a very wide variety of grits, which means you can meaning you can pretty much achieve most of the desired bowling ball finishes with this product.
 The combination of the cloth and non-woven materials in the product produces a durable and effective tool that bowlers like.

 Why We Recommend It

-- Ebonite is a great brand and their products are well received by many bowlers.
+- Ebonite is a great brand and its products are well received by many bowlers.

-- The variety of available grits make it perfect for those who want to try different reactions on their ball.
+- The variety of available grits makes it perfect for those who want to try different reactions on their ball.